TDesjardins/gwt-site/README.md

 - #### Getting started
 	this needs most of the work.

-	- This still uses ANT, so we need to use MAVEN at least here.
+	- This still uses ANT, so we need to use MAVEN at least here (or Gradle).

   - uses OLD devmode so might change to super devmode.